A BIOTOPE CITY QUARTIER FOR VIENNA

 What is progress?

-Meanwhile, the master plan for approval by the city has been definitively accepted.
-The achitects filled in the details of this highly complex plan.
-The proces of construction has been started, the first buildings are to be seen.
+Meanwhile, the master plan for approval by the city has been accepted, the achitects had filled in the details of this highly complex plan.
+The proces of construction has been started, and now, in autumn 2019 most of the building are completed.
+The first new residents will move in at the end of 2019.

-The University of Agricultural Sciences and Green4Cities together with the Foundation Biotope City has been given approval to research application and tracking of the planning process, as well.
+The University of Agricultural Sciences and Green4Cities together with the Foundation Biotope City had been given financing to research the whole process of planning and realization and to accompany it.
 Research Questions are:

 – What kind of difficulties might arise in the planning process?